Healthy Connections, Inc. Healthy Families Arkansas

 Evidence-levelPromising (About evidence-level criteria)

 Since research shows that home visiting can break the cycle of poverty, teen pregnancy, and adverse childhood experiences (ACEs), a coalition of various organizations from western Arkansas came together to form a solution.
 Healthy Connections, Inc. (HCI), a federal community health center, was created to offer uninsured or underinsured residents in Polk, Garland, Hot Springs, Montgomery and Clark Counties services at a discounted rate.

 HCI administers Healthy Families America (HFA), an evidence-based national program that provides home visits.
 In 2011, HFA was designated by the U.S. Department of the Health and Human Services as 1 of 7 proven home visiting models.
 HCI chose the HFA program model to offer home visits through outreach workers to single or low-income parents; households with a history of abuse, mental illness, or domestic violence; and young or expectant mothers up to 25 years of age.
 All services are free and are provided regularly until the child is 3 years old.
 HCI is fully accredited by Healthy Families America.

 This video describes the help that HCI offers to young families in Arkansas:

 In each county, a coalition made up of health and social service agencies provide the bulk of referrals to HCI HFA.
 The program also receives support from the Arkansas Home Visiting Network, a group developed from the federal Maternal, Infant, and Early Childhood Home Visiting Program dollars granted to the Arkansas Department of Health.

 The original project (Healthy Families Arkansas) was funded by a Federal Office of Rural Health Policy Rural Health Care Services Outreach grant and began in 1998.
-As the Healthy Connections, Inc. program has evolved, they have received funds from the Office of Adolescent Health, Daughters of Charity: Province of the West and the Arkansas Children's Trust Fund, to name a few.
+As the Healthy Connections, Inc. program has evolved, they have received funds from the Office of Adolescent Health (which merged with the Office of Population Affairs in June 2019), Daughters of Charity: Province of the West, and the Arkansas Children's Trust Fund, to name a few.

 HCI HFA outreach workers provide the following services to clients: